Marc Martel: Solo (2013–present)

 In September 2011, Martel entered a competition to join Roger Taylor's (original drummer for the rock band Queen) official Queen tribute project, the Queen Extravaganza, with a video of Martel singing along with the Queen classic "Somebody to Love".
 It generated more than one million views on YouTube after being up for only a few days and as of February 2021 it has over 22 million views.
 This led to an appearance on The Ellen DeGeneres Show a week following the release of the video.
 Martel went on to be one of the winners of the competition which led to a six-week tour with The Queen Extravaganza in 2012.
-The Queen Extravaganza had continued to tour with Martel until the end of 2016.
+The Queen Extravaganza continued to tour with Martel until the end of 2016.

-Martel released an EP, Prelude, on February 1, 2013 The EP was recorded in Nashville and Los Angeles with producer John Fields.
+Martel released an EP, Prelude, on February 1, 2013.
+The EP was recorded in Nashville and Los Angeles with producer John Fields.
 His full-length debut, Impersonator, released on September 30, 2014.

 In September 2016, he collaborated on "Last Christmas", featured in the video game, Just Dance 2017.
 On November 18, 2016 The Silent Night EP, a collection of Christmas songs, was released.
+In 2017, he covered "Footloose" for Just Dance 2018.

 In 2017, Martel left Queen Extravaganza and joined the Ultimate Queen Celebration.

 In 2019, Martel recorded a new version of "Silver Bells" with Amy Grant and Michael W. Smith that reached No. 1 on the Billboard Christian AC Monitor charts, and the Mediabase Christian AC.
 This was Martel's first career No. 1 song.
 He accompanied them on their annual Christmas Tour.